its-ss/PPO-Based-Traffic-Light-Monitoring/README.md

 ## Project Structure

 The repository contains the following key files:
-- **`PPO.ipynb`** - Implements the PPO reinforcement learning model to optimize traffic light control at a single intersection.
+- **`PPO.py`** - Implements the PPO reinforcement learning model to optimize traffic light control at a single intersection.
-- **`Fixed.ipynb`** - Implements a fixed traffic light monitoring system to compare performance with the RL-based model.
+- **`Fixed.py`** - Implements a fixed traffic light monitoring system to compare performance with the RL-based model.

 ## Requirements